Yankees vs. Red Sox Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, 10 home runs, 28 walks and 27 RBI (60 total hits).
-He's also swiped six bases.
+- Torres has 62 hits with eight doubles, a triple, 11 home runs, 28 walks and 28 RBI.
+He's also stolen six bases.

-- Torres has recorded a base hit in two games in a row.
-In his last five games he is batting .118 with a home run, three walks and two RBI.
+- Torres hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .235 with two home runs, two walks and three RBI.

 Torres Recent Games